JieyuWu/ToyotaMod/General-Terms.md

 longitudinal | long | Refers to gas and brake control lateral | lat | Refers to steering control
 Model predictive control | MPC | An advanced method of process control that is used to control a process while satisfying a set of constraints.
-Used for longitudinal control.
+Used for longitudinal control. lead | | Selected radar point from your car's radar by openpilot

 # driver-assistance terms